xzYue/odoo/addons/stock/README.md

 Track Serial Numbers
 --------------------

 Assign serial numbers at every step of your reception or delivery flow.
-Odoo handles unique serial numbers, batches of identical products or packaging units.
+Modoo handles unique serial numbers, batches of identical products or packaging units.